Harmelodic/harmelodic.github.io/docs/software-engineering/index.md

   structured, and focused on different spaces.
 - A place to write down my [software engineering philosophy](./philosophy-and-practices/index.md) and exercise my brain in envisioning "how things should be".
-- Showcase my skillset / experience / philosophy for future work opportunities.
+- Showcase my skill-set / experience / philosophy for future work opportunities.

 ## Developing your own handbook